Kurogane (manga): Reception

 Kurogane Kais first volume ranked third of the top-selling manga in Japan from March 19 to March 25, 2017; the second volume ranked fifth of the top-selling manga in Japan from April 15 to April 21, 2019; and the fifth volume ranked seventh of the top-selling manga in Japan from December 14 to December 20, 2020.

 Reviewing the first volume, Manga News called the manga "lively, strong, surprisingly action-packed that evokes emotions in the reader", and described the manga as "fairly pleasant, very dynamic".
 Writing for Anime News Network (ANN), in his review of the second and third volume, Carlo Santos called the manga not only an action-packed historical romp, but also a historical drama full of emotions, which shows the reaction of people when tragedy and trouble occur, and wrote: "to the genre, Kurogane turns out to be a thoughtful action series—not the deepest by any means, but definitely with enough substance to it".
 In the third volume he gave a "B+" grade to the art, adding: "Toume's sketchy but vibrant art adds another dimension to the series, creating a historical Japan that evokes Koike and Kojima's classics but not quite as stodgy" and stating: "In a way, Kurogane is the anti-Basilisk, a historical series that focuses not on outrageous ninja battles but on down-to-earth, human problems".
 Katherine Dacey from Pop Culture Shock gave an "A-" grade to the second and third volume, writing that "manga-ka Kei Toume is indebted to Frankenstein as much as Vagabond for his characters and plot twists"; she praised the main character and called it a wonderful creature.
 Dan Polley of Manga Life described the manga as a samurai story whose the "art within are scraggily and, yet, precise" and wrote: "Kurogane is a blend of Lone Wolf and Cub and Blade of the Immortal, with a sprinkle of Usagi Yojimbo thrown in for good measure.
-It’s compelling without being forceful, exciting without going over the top".
+It's compelling without being forceful, exciting without going over the top".
+In Manga: The Complete Guide, Jason Thompson wrote about how he felt the focus in the manga was not on the fight scenes, which he found "unexciting", but rather on the character interactions, giving it three stars out of four.